Welcome to today's edition of the Rush 24-7 podcast.

 Everybody has always hung in with me.

-I got I mean, I my gratitude goes so deep for so many people I couldn't possibly mention them all to you.
+I mean, my gratitude goes so deep for so many people.

-But anyway, that's that's a brief recap.
+But anyway, that's a brief recap.

-So we'll take a break and we'll come back and um get started with what I call all the rest of the program, including your phone calls today.
+So we'll take a break and we'll come back and get started with what I call all the rest of the program, including your phone calls today.

-Uh so if you question or comment about anything, feel free.
+So if you question or comment about anything, feel free.

 800-282-2882 is the number, and we will be back.

-We got a call from my adopted hometown Sacramento.
+We got a call from my adopted hometown, Sacramento.

 It's Kitty.